-The Educational Leadership Development Academy (ELDA) was created in the School of Leadership and Education Sciences (SOLES) at the University of San Diego in 2000 in partnership with the San Diego Unified School District.
-ELDA was funded by a grant from the Eli Broad Foundation.
+The Educational Leadership Development Academy (ELDA) was created in the School of Leadership and Education Sciences (SOLES) at the University of San Diego in 2000, in partnership with the San Diego Unified School District.
 Alan Bersin, then Superintendent of the San Diego district, and Paula Cordeiro, Dean of SOLES, had envisioned a program that would address the shortage of principals in the district by attracting exceptional teachers to the principalship.

-Initially, the Aspiring Principal Program provided a year-long apprenticeship and coursework leading to the California Preliminary Administrative Services Credential.
+Initially, ELDA was funded by a grant from the Eli Broad Foundation.
+The Aspiring Principal Program provided a year-long apprenticeship and coursework leading to the California Preliminary Administrative Services Credential.
 Students were released from classroom teaching for the school year and apprenticed to an exemplary principal who coached the student and modeled effective instructional leadership practices and decision-making.
-The apprenticeship provided leaders-in-training with the opportunity to observe the principal in leadership activities, practice leading while role-playing with the principal and other staff, and eventually lead activities that supported improved teaching and learning.
-Coursework was linked directly to the daily work of a site instructional leader.
-Students engaged in problem-based learning activities, case studies, in-basket activities, role playing, and viewed videotapes to learn how highly skilled leaders work with teachers to monitor and improve student achievement.
+The apprenticeship provided leaders-in-training the opportunity to observe the principal in leadership activities, practice leading while role-playing with the principal and other staff, and eventually lead activities that supported improved teaching and learning.
+Coursework was linked directly to the daily work of a site instructional leader, including engaging in problem-based learning activities, case studies, in-basket activities, and working with teachers to monitor and improve student achievement.

 Beginning with the 2005-06 school year, the Aspiring Principal Program became a two-year program and was renamed the Aspiring Leaders Program.
 Students are now assigned to an exemplary principal for a minimum of 40 days (20 days each year).
 As with the predecessor program, students in the Aspiring Leaders Program engage in experiential learning directly related to their apprenticeship, reflect on their practice, and work closely with the supervising principal and university supervisor to develop and improve leadership skills.

 Support for New Leaders

 A second ELDA program known as The New Leaders Program began in 2002.
 This program resulted from a realization that newly appointed principals can benefit greatly from ongoing training and support as they earn the California Professional Administrative Services Credential.

 The New Leaders Program provides coursework and support for site leaders who are in their first or second year of school administration.
-Students take university coursework and receive professional mentoring and additional skill development necessary to support them in their position and to strengthen their role as an instructional leader.
+Students take university coursework and receive professional mentoring and additional skill development necessary to support their position and strengthen their role as an instructional leader.
 Each student is assigned a mentor who supports, guides, and counsels through the critical early years of administration.
 Mentors and their mentees meet regularly to discuss instructional and operational issues, and to improve and strengthen practice.